xabbu42/Master/arbeit.md

 Annotated S4 Formulas and Proofs
 ================================

-As we have already seen, all symbol occurrances in a Gentzen style proof can be divided in disjoint equivalence classes of corresponding symbol occurrances which are called families.
+As we have already seen, all symbol occurrences in a Gentzen style proof can be divided in disjoint equivalence classes of corresponding symbol occurrences which are called families.
 In this text we will be mainly concerned with the families of $□$ occurrences and their polarities as defined below.
-We will therefore define annotated formulas, sequents and proof trees in this chapter which make the families and polarities of $□$ explicit in the notation and useable in definitions.
+We will therefore define annotated formulas, sequents and proof trees in this chapter which make the families and polarities of $□$ explicit in the notation and usable in definitions.

 \Begin{definition}[polarity]